curv3d/curv/docs/shapes/Shape_Constructors.rst

     Right hand palm on p1, fingertips on p2, thumb is the normal vector (points away from the half-plane).

+``curve.quadratic p0 p1 p2``
+  A quadratic bezier curve specified with 3 points, where its open side expands into infinity.

 3D Shapes
 ---------
 ``sphere``